Blackburn Council Homes

 As part of the local government reorganisation that took place in 1974, Blackburn's social services provision, including its children's residential care, was taken over by Lancashire County Council.

-Composite list of children's establishments run (at some time in their history) by Blackburn Council.
+Children's establishments run at some time in their history by Blackburn Council.

 - Home for Working Boys, 108 Cherry Street, Blackburn

 - Blackburn Union/Council Scattered Homes, 108-110 Cherry Street, Blackburn*

 - Family Group Home, 129 Pilmuir Road, Blackburn

 - Family Group Home, 16 Fielding Crescent, Blackburn

 - Family Group Home, 21 Whitby Drive, Blackburn